DoTheEvo/selfhosted-apps-docker/nextcloud/readme.md

               └── 🗋 nextcloud-backup-script.sh
   ```

-### docker-compose
+## docker-compose

 Official examples [here](https://github.com/nextcloud/docker/tree/master/.examples/docker-compose)

-There are several options, default recomendation is apache.
-Alternative is php-fpm as a stand alone container with either apache or ngnix.
-Apache with php as a module is used in this setup.

 Four containers are spin up
+  - `nextcloud` - nextcloud app with apache web server with php as a module
   - `nextcloud-db` - mariadb database where files and users meta data are stored
-  - `nextcloud` - the nextcloud
-  - `nextcloud-redis` - in memory data store for faster and responsive interface
+  - `nextcloud-redis` - in memory file cashing and more reliable tranactional file locking
   - `nextcloud-cron` - for being able to run maintnance cronjobs

-Two persinstent storages
-  - `nextcloud-data` bind mount - nextcloud app storage with web server and the works
-  - `nextcloud-data-db` bind mount - database storage

   `docker-compose.yml`